 - If continued occupancy is lawful, vacate any part of the dwelling unit rendered unusable by the fire or casualty, in which case the tenant’s liability for rent is reduced in proportion to the diminution in the fair rental value of the dwelling unit.”

-This essentially means that in the states who have adopted this act or similar laws, the lease is voided when the property becomes uninhabitable.
-Some states use the act as a jumping-off point and create slightly different versions of these laws.
+Essentially, this act states the lease is voided when the property becomes uninhabitable in the states that have adopted this act or similar laws.
+Some states used this act as a jumping-off point and created slightly different versions of these laws.

 Be sure to check in with your specific state’s regulations for more details.
 Because laws and regulations can vary greatly from state to state, it’s best to consult a local attorney to determine the best course of action in the case of an uninhabitable home.